Božidar Tadić: Greece

 In 2006, he played abroad in the Beta Ethniki with Panserraikos.
 In the 2007-08 season, he assisted the team in securing promotion to the Super League Greece after winning the league.
 After a season in the top flight, Panserraikos were relegated but returned in the 2010-11 season.
 Tadić would appear in 19 matches and record 2 goals in his debut season in the top division.
 Meanwhile, when Panserraikos were relegated from the top tier, he extended his contract for another three years.
 In his return to the first division, he made 10 appearances.

-After a four-year stint with Panserraikos, he returned to the Beta Ethniki initially with OFI Crete F.C., and later with Veria F.C.
-For the remainder of the 2011-12 season, he returned to his former club Panserraikos.
+After a four-year stint with Panserraikos, he returned to the Beta Ethniki initially with OFI, and later with Veria For the remainder of the 2011-12 season, he returned to his former club Panserraikos.
 In the summer of 2012, he was linked to a possible move to Kazakhstan but ultimately rejected the offer.
 His contract with Panserraikos was also not renewed for another season.
 Instead, he played the 2012-13 season with Niki Volos after securing a one-year deal.

 In 2013, he played a single season with Episkopi in the second division.
 Following his single stint with Episkopi, he was released and returned to his former club, Panserraikos, in 2014.
 In 2015, he played in the Gamma Ethniki with A.E.
 Sparti.
 Following a dispute over wages, he departed from Sparti in the winter of 2016.
 He would ultimately land a contract with Aiginiakos in March 2016.
 His tenure with Aiginiakos was short-lived as he would shortly after sign with Rodos.

 He would play the remainder of his stint in Greece with Elpis Skoutari, Doxa Vyronas, and Serres 1800.